NickESouter/neuro-impact-calculator/README.md

 It was edited such that carbon intensity factors for entities larger than countries (e.g., Asia, Africa, the EU) were removed.

 This data allows for country-specific carbon footprint estimates, whereby energy usage in kWh can be multiplied by the respective conversion factor.

+### MRI_energy.csv

+This file contains hourly energy usage (kWh) metrics for MRI scanning, as taken from multiple papers.
+The aim of this resource was to allow for flexible estimations of energy usage based on the specific scanner in use, in light of data provided across studies.
+Note, however, that this resource is largely incomplete.
+Papers discussing the energy usage of MRI rarely provide sufficient data, including (a) duraiton of MRI scanning and (b) energy usage for a given scan (kWh).
+Additionally, several of the papers listed here are not open access, meaning metrics cannot be extracted.
+Ultimately, it may be wise to disregard this file and instead use the csv file discussed below.

+That said, this file contains the following columns:

+* **hourly_kwh** - kWh needed for active MRI scanning per hour
+* **paper** - Name of the paper from which this metric has been taken
+* **url** - DOI links for each paper referenced
+* **scanner** - The specific MRI scanner used to derive the metric
+* **notes** - Context on how the estimated was derived from the respective paper, or comments on why this metric could not be accessed.

+## Chodorowski_energy.csv